-"I try to avoid foods that contains trans-fats, corn syrup and added sugars," says Eugenia Gianos, MD, cardiologist, Co-Clinical Director, Center for the Prevention of Cardiovascular Disease at NYU Langone Medical Center.
+"I try to avoid foods that contains trans fats, corn syrup, and added sugars," says Eugenia Gianos, MD, cardiologist, Co-Clinical Director, Center for the Prevention of Cardiovascular Disease at NYU Langone Medical Center.
 "Often listed as hydrogenated or partially hydrogenated oils, synthetically engineered trans-fats increase your bad (LDL) cholesterol levels and decrease your good (HDL) cholesterol levels, upping your risk of heart attack and stroke."
-While plain steel-cut oats fit into Dr.Gianos' diet plan, Quaker Instant Oatmeal Fruit & Cream is an example of a product that does not.
-Every single flavor pack that comes in the box contains ingredients on her "do not eat" list.
+Oftentimes, grocery chains or bakers will use partially hydrogenated oils to extend the shelf life of their "fresh" baked goods.
+Besides the potential for PHOs, these pastries are often times calorie-dense, and won't do much to keep you energized all morning.

 "As a plastic surgeon, I'm always thinking about my figure," says New York City-based physician, Lara Devgan, MD.
 "To that end, I never eat energy bars or granola bars.
 Although they can be tasty, for the amount of calorie-dense carbs and fat they contain, you might as well eat a candy bar.
 Many of these bars are packed with simple sugars, and they aren't quite filling enough to substitute for a meal or snack."

 A fruit smoothie sounds like a virtuous choice for an afternoon pick-me-up, but be forewarned: Many store-bought options are blended with high-calorie dairy bases and cheap sweeteners that make them more dessert-like than diet-friendly.
-A small Baskin Robbins Mango Banana Smoothie packs 440 calories, nearly a third of what the average woman on a 1500-calorie weight loss diet needs in an entire day.
-Not to mention 96 grams of sugar — that’s more than you’ll find in 7 scoops of the chain's Rainbow Sherbet.
-Adding insult to injury, banana doesn’t feature once on the ingredients list.
+Take Naked's Might Mango Fruit Smoothie, which has 57 grams of sugar per bottle.

 "I don't drink soda.
-A long time ago cola had cocaine in it, and it's arguably gotten even more unhealthy since then," says Guillem Gonzalez-Lomas, MD, sports medicine specialist and assistant professor of Orthopaedic Surgery at NYU Langone Medical Center.
-“Most sodas contain phosphorus, which binds to calcium and increases calcium loss, which is terrible for bone health.
+A long time ago cola had cocaine in it, and it's arguably gotten even more unhealthy since then," says Gonzalez-Lomas.
+"Most sodas contain phosphorus, which binds to calcium and increases calcium loss, which is terrible for bone health.
 Plus, just one can is filled with 40 grams of sugar—the equivalent of 20 sugar cubes—which makes it challenging for the body to maintain healthy glucose and insulin levels.
 And diet soda is potentially worse.
 Diet beverages contain low doses of carcinogens and artificial sweeteners that have potentially dangerous effects on the brain and metabolism.
 While everything in moderation is reasonable, I steer clear of sodas—high risk, no reward."

 "I eat a very clean, plant-based diet so the avoid list is long for me.
 However, even for those who eat meat, the processed varieties are a bad choice," warns David L. Katz, MD, MPH, Director of the Yale University Prevention Research Center and President of the American College of Lifestyle Medicine.
 "While the link between meat and chronic disease is fairly tenuous, the connection between salt-, sugar- and chemical-laden processed meats and chronic disease risk is strong and consistent.
 If you eat meat, it should be pure—like you want your own muscles to be.
 If you eat the highly processed, adulterated meats they may pay it forward to the meat on your own bones."

-Zero Belly Tip: For a list of the purest proteins, click on this essential list of The 29 Best Proteins for Weight Loss.
+For a list of the purest proteins, check out the essential list of The 29 Best Sources of Protein for Weight Loss.